maximedrn/pinterest-automatic-upload/README.md

 # Automatically upload as many Pins as you want to Pinterest.
+_The upload limit on Pinterest is about 150 pins in a row. **You can do multiple upload sessions in a day but risk having your account suspended.**_

 **Version 1.1 - December 27, 2021**
-Note: The upload limit on Pinterest is about 150 pins in a row. **You can do multiple upload sessions in a day but risk having your account suspended.**
-_**This script is not maintained anymore in free version.**_
+_**This script is not maintained anymore for free.**_

 ## Pinterest Pinbuilder

 https://user-images.githubusercontent.com/91475935/204109238-1476af4c-c173-4ae1-902e-5d76bac99a73.mp4

-With this tool, you can automatically upload your Pins to Pinterest.
+With this tool, you can **automatically upload your Pins to Pinterest**.
 This tool has an elegant graphical interface and is very easy to use.

-All you have to do is create a file with all the necessary information for each of your Pins.
-You can choose your Pinboard, add a title, a description, an alt text, a link to an external website and schedule your Pins (only if you have a business account).
-Finally, all you have to do is select this file and start the process.
-The tool will do everything for you automatically.
+All you have to do is **create a file with all the necessary information for each of your Pins**.
+You can choose your **Pinboard, add a title, a description, an alt text, a link to an external website and schedule your Pins** (only if you have a business account).
+Finally, all you have to do is select this file and start the process. **The tool will do everything for you automatically.**

 ## Table of contents: